Lancaster University: Sport

 Every summer term the students take part in the Roses Tournament against the University of York, this is often described as the biggest varsity competition in Europe.
 The venue of the event alternates annually between Lancaster and York.
-The competition takes its name from the 15th-century civil war, the War of the Roses, and is organised by the universities' respective student unions, LUSU and YUSU.
+The competition takes its name from the 15th-century civil war, the War of the Roses, and is organised by the universities' respective student unions, LUSU and YUSU.Lancaster University Rugby League Club are the only team that remain unbeaten in the competition.

 Lancaster University Athletics Club (LUAC) was formed in May 2011.
 The start of the 2011/12 academic year saw the first athletes join the club and by the end of the year receive awards for LUSU 'Society of the Year 2012' and were winners of the Lancaster Athletics Cup 2012.
 In the 2012/13 academic year the club was given the opportunity to compete in BUCS and Roses along with other sporting societies at Lancaster University.

 Lancaster University Swimming and Water Polo Club (LUSWP, formally known as LUST) competes in both BUCS and Roses in the sports swimming and water polo.
 The swimming team also competes in other charity galas, such as Quest for The Crest, held at Manchester Aquatics Centre.
 The BUCS swimming competitions include BUCS Short Course National Championships, BUCS Team Championships, and BUCS Long Course Championships, of which there has recently been attendance from Olympic swimmers such as James Guy and 50m & 100m World Champion Adam Peaty.
 In addition, the water polo team competes in the UPOLO league.
 LUSWP won the Lancaster University 'Club of the Year' in both academic years 2015/2016, and 2016/2017.